Newspaper Page Text

 Race newspapers have played up

-all ‘the information submitted to
+all "the information .submitted to

-theim--vyet the above questions go
+them yet the above questions go

 unanswered.
-Last weck a gentle
+Last week a gentle

 reminder came from Cleveland